microsoft/BuildTourHack/stories/3/311_XamarinForms.md

 # Task 3.1.1 - Create a Xamarin.Forms app with shared UI

-Building a cross platform mobile application will help our marketting department reach an even wider audience and potential customers.
+Building a cross platform mobile application will help our marketing department reach an even wider audience and potential customers.
 Xamarin.Forms will allow us to build the application only once and still be able to reach multiple platforms.

 **Requirements for this task:**
 * Mobile application with Shared App running on Android and UWP